A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

 \subsubsection{\textbf{Technological Feasibility and Pathways}}

-.\\ As non-experts, participants offered varied yet complementary perspectives on the maturity, timelines, and scalability of biohybrid food technologies.
+Participants offered varied yet complementary perspectives on the maturity, timelines, and scalability of biohybrid food technologies.
 Several viewed lab-grown meat and partial integrations—such as meat grown on robotic substrates—as plausible in the near term, while fully integrated biohybrid robots producing edible tissue were imagined as a more distant possibility.
+Additionally, while some envisioned synthetic food technologies catering to niche markets, others anticipated broader economic implications, including challenges related to affordability and market accessibility.

 P6 suggested that building an autonomous biohybrid animal with an AI “brain” would be prohibitively costly but not inconceivable, estimating a 40-year horizon before such systems might emerge.
-In the meanwhile, partial implementations will more likely emerge and serve as marketing tools hoping to drive early adoption.
+In the meantime, partial implementations are likely to emerge, serving as marketing tools to drive early adoption.
 By contrast, P3 drew on science fiction imaginaries, envisioning similar futures within a decade but stressing that adoption should be slowed to allow society to grapple with social and ethical complexities.
-P4 identified a more immediate and sensorial roadblock---improving the taste of lab-grown meat---arguing that if taste improves, adoption would accelerate and the technology upscaled.
-They speculated that market pressures might drive innovation toward experimenting with novel taste and nutrient profiles or even with cross-fertilisations of ideas and materialities---e.g., bringing together different species, body parts, and biological processes into a new hybrid formation---such as producing “tiger eggs”.
-While speculative, these anticipations highlight deep uncertainties about the societal, ethical, and disruptive potential of biohybrid robotics, echoing debates within the field itself \cite{biohybrid_ethics}.

-Several participants also questioned whether synthetic food production is as environmentally sustainable as often claimed, particularly compared to plant-based alternatives.
-Concerns included the resource intensity of engineering food at scale (P1), the energy demands of biohybrid and AI-driven processes (P2, P5), and the broader ecological footprint relative to traditional farming (P5).
-P4 expanded the debate by suggesting sustainability might also be measured in terms of disease reduction, such as lowering zoonotic risks from wild animal consumption.
-These exchanges underscore the difficulty of defining “sustainability” for emerging food paradigms, especially when both technologies and practices remain unsettled.
-Crucially, these tensions also speak to a wide set of risks that must be navigated moving forward.
-Importantly many of the associated risks (i.e., human health, AI domination, and environmental risks) have been key features of bioethical inquiry in tangent and more established fields---such as synthetic biology (see \cite{kirksey2021living}).
+P4 highlighted taste as an immediate and sensorial barrier to adoption, arguing that improvements in flavor would accelerate acceptance and enable technological scaling.
+He suggested that market pressures could drive innovation toward technical customization---moving beyond familiar forms toward modular systems that allow tuning of flavor and nutritional profiles.
+This could involve experimenting with novel material combinations and biological processes, including cross-species or hybrid formations (e.g., “tiger eggs”), potentially supported by AI to optimize taste, umami, and nutrient composition.